D4rkF4ce/mvc-grow-control/README.md

 <br />

 ## Improvements
-- Create an API for Shelly which sends the values to this API with parameters according shelly-docu (temp=99&hum=48)
+- Create an API for Shelly which sends the values to this API with parameters according to shelly-docu (https://shelly-api-docs.shelly.cloud/#shelly-h-amp-t)
 - Raspberry support with nginx: Port the whole solution to .NetCore 3.1
 - CleanUp History after 7 days
 - Electricity forecast and costs